Q-ball-like solitons on the M2-brane with worldvolume fluxes: Discussion and Conclusions

 In summary, we have obtained Q-ball-like solitons solutions of the dynamics of the supermembrane propagating on $M_9\times T^2$ once that the flux condition is imposed.
 See, that the non-linearities are present even in the case when the symplectic gauge field vanishes and this is due to the residual equation associated with the presence of multivalued modes that generate the topological magnetic monopole soliton and from those inherited from the quartic potential contribution.

-\acknowledgments MPGM thanks to A. Bellorin and G. Alvarez for helpful conversations.
+\acknowledgments MPGM thanks to G. Alvarez, A. Bellorin and A. Restuccia for helpful conversations.
+MPGM is partially supported by the PID2021-125700NB-C21 MCI Spanish Grant.
 R.P. acknowledge to the Doctorado en Física, mención Física Matemática (Ph.D. in Physics) program of the Universidad de Antofagasta, Chile and thank to the projects ANT20992, ANT1956 y ANT1955 of the U. Antofagasta.
 M.P.G.M., and R.P. want to thank to SEM18-02 project of the U. Antofagasta.